Best AI Investing Chatbots in 2026

 - The catch: It is built for banking and budgeting, not investing, so it does not research securities or analyze a brokerage portfolio.

 These are the right call when your question matches the bot: “which ETF fits this exposure” for Magnifi, “help me plan across goals” for Origin, “where is my spending going” for Cleo.
-They are the wrong call when you want broad reasoning (a general assistant) or a chat grounded in the specific holdings of your investing portfolio (a connected one).
+They are the wrong call when you want broad reasoning (a general assistant like ChatGPT or Claude) or a chat grounded in the specific holdings of your investing portfolio (a connected one like PortfolioPilot or Walnut).

 Portfolio-connected chatbots: PortfolioPilot and Walnut

 The connected chatbots are the ones that link your real accounts, so the conversation is about what you actually own rather than a hypothetical.
 To be upfront, since this is our site: Walnut is one of these, and it leads in this narrow category rather than overall.
 PortfolioPilot connects your accounts read-only and is oriented toward scoring and assessing your overall portfolio.
-Walnut connects your existing brokerage through SnapTrade and lets you research and act on your holdings.
+Walnut is the AI investing assistant that talks to the broker you already have and places the trades you approve.
+It connects your existing brokerage securely and lets you research and act on your holdings.

 PortfolioPilot